-The proposed project would result in new connections to the West Shore Expressway, including the extension of service roads.
-An analysis is required to quantify the net change in regional emissions of NO_x, CO and VOCs.
+The proposed project would result in new connections to the West Shore Expressway, including extension of service roads.
+An analysis is required to quantify the net change in regional emissions of $NO_x$ , CO and VOCs.
 Initial pollutant burdens were based on the expected emissions from the vehicle miles traveled (VMT) that would occur in the absence of the new interchanges along the West Shore Expressway within the proposed park.
 These were compared to the build pollutant burdens predicted from the traffic study.
 The results of the analysis indicated a slight increase in emissions (less than 5 percent) for each of the analyzed pollutants as compared to the no build condition.
-According to the NYSDOT EPM, projects with a VMT difference of 10 percent or more are considered to have a potential significant impact on regional emissions.
-The mesoscale analysis is conservative since it does not take into account vehicle emissions due to idling.
+According to the NYSDOT EPM, projects with a VMT difference of 10 percent or more are considered to have a potential significant impact on regional emissions due to idling.
 The proposed new connections to the West Shore Expressway are expected to reduce traffic burdens on existing signalized local roads, which will reduce idling at intersections.
 Nevertheless, the slight increase in emissions from the proposed project is not considered to be regionally significant.